Skip to main content

 Hardy-Weinberg Equilibrium

-The Hardy-Weinberg equilibrium is a principle that describes the genetic variation in a population that is not evolving.
-It states that allele and genotype frequencies will remain constant from generation to generation in the absence of evolutionary influences.
-This model assumes no mutation, migration, selection, or genetic drift, providing a baseline to compare real populations against.
+The Hardy-Weinberg equilibrium is a principle that states that allele and genotype frequencies in a population will remain constant from generation to generation in the absence of evolutionary influences.
+These influences include mutation, selection, gene flow, genetic drift, and non-random mating.
+It provides a mathematical model to study genetic variation in populations.

 Recommended video: